Skip to content

 Ashwagandha, often known as "Indian Ginseng," is a common Rasayana, or medicinal plant, in Ayurveda (tonic).
 Rasayana is recognized as a supplement that can assist high achievers in improving their physical and emotional well-being.

-As one of the best supplements for students, ashwagandha can significantly aid in the reduction of stress and anxiety by reducing cortisol, the primary stress hormone.
+As one of the best nootropics for students, ashwagandha can significantly aid in the reduction of stress and anxiety by reducing cortisol, the primary stress hormone.

 According to the Journal of Traditional, Complementary, and Alternative Medicines, Ashwagandha enhances cognition and memory and one's ability to study or remember information for a quiz or exam [12].

-As a result of its stress-relieving properties and memory and cognition-enhancing properties, ashwagandha is one of the best supplements for students.
+As a result of its stress-relieving properties and memory and cognition-enhancing properties, ashwagandha is one of the best nootropics for students.

 Note: there’s an effective dose of organic ashwagandha full-spectrum root extract, standardized at 10% withanolides, and less than 1% withaferin A in each dose of Maximum Mind.